Code Signing Troubleshooting

 Verify app configuration

-- Go to App Settings > Apple Signing
+- Go to App Settings > Code Signing

 - Ensure bundle ID matches your Xcode project exactly